 I personally think rainy day weddings is romantic.
 Embracing the weather helps everyone to enjoy the day.
 Because whatever the weather, you’re still going to get married and I’m still going to give you wonderful photographs that capture all the emotions of your wedding.

 Despite rain showers throughout their wedding day, the sun came out just long enough for their ceremony.
 Just before they kissed, thunder cracked above our heads.
 It was a suitable cheer for their new life together.

 The following week, the sun was shining in typical Nelson B.C. summer style.
 I was at Dairy Queen, photographing a personal project, when Tara and Patrick coincidentally arrived wearing their wedding clothes!
-Patrick’s dad wanted to take some photos of them at a classic Nelson location.
-Serendipitous for all of us.
+Patrick’s dad wanted to take some photos of them at a classic Nelson location, so I joined in and they got another photoshoot!

-There are so many elegant backyard wedding ceremony locations options around Nelson B.C. — even if you aren’t actually in a back yard!
-Lakeside AirBnBs may be open to a wedding party, and spots such as Sunshine Bay Park in Proctor, Kokanee Creek Provincial Park, Blaylock Mansion and Georama Growers near Nelson, Gyro Park in Nelson, Grey Creek Hall near Crawford Bay, Kootenay Lakeside Resort near Balfour, Vimy Park in Kaslo, and Centennial Field or Red Mountain Resort in Rossland.
+There are so many Kootenay backyard wedding ceremony locations options around Nelson B.C. — even if you aren’t actually in a back yard!
+Lakeside AirBnBs may be open to a wedding party, and spots such as Sunshine Bay Park in Proctor, Kokanee Creek Provincial Park, Blaylock Mansion and Georama Growers near Nelson, Gyro Park in Nelson, Gray Creek Hall near Crawford Bay.
 Bull River Guest Ranch near Cranbrook and Kimberley Alpine Resort are also awesome locations in the East Kootenays!

 Categories: weddings & engagements